 Most people point to the Internet as the driver of the personal branding phenomenon.

-Within that context, consider Jeff Bezos’s famous quote:
+Consider Jeff Bezos’s famous quote:

 How To Brand Yourself Like A Pro.

-Outer layers derive their strength from the inner layers.
+You must build your personal branding strategy from the inside out, as outer layers derive their strength from the inner layers.

 2. Your Resume.